Best Avalanche Airbag Backpacks - Feature Image

 • Probe

-You must also pack food and water layered clothing and other essential items to keep yourself safe while outside the resort.
+You must also pack food and water layered clothing and other essential items to keep yourself safe while outside the ski resort.

 What is an Airbag?